Victorgf00/nn4cast/README.md

     'months_y': [1, 2],
     'months_skip_y': ['1940-01', '1940-02'],

-    # Regrid degrees: if you want to do a regrid of the data, if not, just put 1
+    # Regrid degrees: if you want to do a regrid of the data, if not, just put the original grid resolution
     'regrid_degree_x': 2,
     'regrid_degree_y': 2,